 In a Chapter 7 bankruptcy all other assets you may possess will be sold to pay your creditors.
-Note, however, that if your home is already in foreclosure, it may not be protected by bankruptcy proceedings.
-Your attorney can explain what your options are in this case.
+Your attorney can explain what your options are.

 If you are filing for Chapter 7 bankruptcy your home and car are protected from creditors under the Ohio Exemption Laws.
-However, exemption laws may not protect these assets if you are already facing foreclosure or repossession.
-There are steps you may be able to take after filing the petition that would enable you to keep your home.
+There are steps you may be able to take after filing the petition that would ascertain that you keep your home.
 Your attorney can review with you what your options are to protect your home once you have filed.

 In most Chapter 13 bankruptcy cases you will be able to keep all of your property and assets, including your home and car, whether or not they are listed as collateral for a loan.
 Proceedings under chapter 13 will typically modify loan payments so that you can continue paying on all of your debts.
 As long as you do not miss a payment, this will satisfy your obligation to your creditor.